 The FBI San Diego Citizens Academy Alumni Association (FBISDCAAA) is a San Diego community-based organization supported by its participants.
 Our work is in alignment with FBI San Diego Division’s priorities, capabilities, needs and objectives.
 Learn more about our new Victim Assistance Project.

 Public support and understanding is essential to the FBI’s success in protecting America.

 - We provide a venue to remain abreast of the current issues and challenges the intelligence and law enforcement communities face.

 - We provide opportunities for community outreach, education, safety awareness programs.

 - We become force multipliers in our region by serving as “Community Ambassadors of the FBI”.

 The FBI San Diego Citizens Academy was founded in 2001 in an effort to establish and foster relationships between the FBI San Diego District Office and the community.
-Since then, the FBI San Diego Citizens Academy has assisted the Bureau to extend its reach into the community, graduating more than 400 participants.
+Since then, the FBI San Diego Citizens Academy has assisted the Bureau to extend its reach into the community, graduating 20 classes with more than 500 participants.

 - We support FBI Community Outreach programs like the Teen Academy, Citizens Academy, and Junior Special Agents.

 - We sponsor the FBI’s participation in annual law enforcement outreach programs like the Teddy Bear drive and Shop with a Cop.